wp-plugins/icepay-woocommerce-online-payment-module/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Fixed an possible issue with Afterpay taxes.

 = 2.3.0 =
 * Removed Friesland Bank from iDEAL payment method.
 * Refactored Dutch and English translations from source files.